Mettapana

 ABOUT ME

-Mettapana has left his mark on a wide range of festivals.
+Mettapana has left its mark on a wide range of festivals.
 His participation in the opening of MODULAR (HN) Domo Experience and MUTEK ARGENTINA/SPAIN, both electronic music and digital art festivals.

 Also in exhibitions such as Creative Code Festival in New York, USA (LightboxNYC) and BRIFW in Brazil.
 His presence has been recurrent in festivals, events and artistic residencies both in Europe (France, Poland and Spain) and in America.